koustubh-shindhe/FIFO-Based-UART-Communication-System-using-Verilog/README.md

 # FIFO-Based UART Communication System using Verilog HDL

-## About the Project
+## About This Project

-This project implements a FIFO-Based UART Communication System in Verilog HDL.
-The main objective of this project is to achieve reliable serial communication by using a FIFO buffer along with a UART transmitter.
+This project is a simple implementation of a FIFO-Based UART Communication System using Verilog HDL.

-UART is widely used in embedded systems and FPGA designs for serial communication.
-Since UART can transmit only one bit at a time, incoming data may be lost if new data arrives while the transmitter is busy.
-To overcome this problem, a FIFO buffer is added before the UART transmitter.
+The idea behind this project is to solve the problem of data loss in UART communication.
+Since UART can transmit only one bit at a time, new incoming data may get lost if the transmitter is busy.
+To avoid this problem, a FIFO buffer is used before the UART transmitter.

-The FIFO temporarily stores the incoming data and sends it to the UART whenever the transmitter becomes free.
-This ensures that the data is transmitted in the correct order without any loss.
+The FIFO stores the incoming data temporarily and sends it to the UART whenever the transmitter becomes free.
+This helps in transmitting all the data in the correct order without losing any information.

+The project was designed and simulated using Xilinx Vivado.

 ---

 ## What is UART?

-UART (Universal Asynchronous Receiver Transmitter) is a serial communication protocol that transfers data between two devices using only two communication lines:
+UART (Universal Asynchronous Receiver Transmitter) is a serial communication protocol used to transfer data between two devices.

+It uses only two communication lines:

 - TX (Transmit)
 - RX (Receive)

-UART sends data one bit at a time and is commonly used in:
+UART is commonly used in:
 - FPGA to PC communication
 - Microcontrollers
 - Bluetooth modules